Elliot194/Connect_Four/README.md

 Details
 -------
-This is from a uni assignment I did in 2018 Connect Four in C#
+This is from a uni assignment 2018 Connect Four in C#

 Optional rule to Connect Four in a cube